Partial-View Object View Synthesis via Filtered Inversion: Datasets

 For \textit{Chair} and \textit{Table}, we evaluate models on ScanNet~\cite{dai2017scannet}, a dataset of real-world indoor scene scans.
 We select the scenes commonly used in other papers~\cite{yang2021objectnerf} and use all the chairs and tables observed in these scenes for evaluation.
 We do not filter sequences with inaccurate object masks or imperfect observations, as we want to evaluate the robustness of these models under noisy and partial measurements, which often occur when algorithms are deployed in the real world.
 When we evaluate the renderings, we only use images with accurate object masks.
 As ScanNet does not provide object poses, we use the poses estimated by Scan2CAD~\cite{avetisyan2019scan2cad}.
 We adopt the same ScanNet scenes used in \cite{yang2021objectnerf}.
 Every ScanNet scene is a real-world scene that can contain many chair and table instances.

+We evaluated all methods on all the chairs and tables that appear in 10 ScanNet scenes that are commonly chosen in related works such as Object-NeRF and NICE-SLAM.
+That adds up to 26 chairs and 18 tables.
+This is more than is often done, e.g., NodeSLAM evaluated 5 scenes and 10 objects for each of the three classes.
+Furthermore, we calculated the p-value statistical significance of our model's results against the results of one of the most competitive baselines (AutoRF) in Table 2.\footnote{Typically, p $<$ 0.05 indicates strong evidence that the difference is statistically significant.}

 For \textit{Car}, we evaluate models on NuScenes~\cite{caesar2020nuscenes}, a driving dataset with 3D detection and tracking annotations.
 Following the experimental setting in \cite{mueller2022autorf}, we filter for sequences in the daytime and run a pre-trained 2D panoptic segmentation model~\cite{porzi2021improving} as NuScenes does not provide 2D segmentation masks.
 We also filter for sequences with sufficient camera movements and sufficiently clear observations.\footnote{We filter for observations above the resolution of $400 \times 400$ and sequences with a maximum rotational difference of more than 2 degrees.} Across all categories, we obtained around 50 sequences in total.
+We acknowledge the possibility of incorporating additional instances.
+However, due to time and computational limitations of some baselines, those in particular that require test-time optimization consume a significant amount of time.\looseness=-1